EinsteinToolkit/www.cactuscode.org/about/index.md

 Cactus.

-Cactus allows you to develop code in your language of choice: F77, F90, C, C++ are all supported --- developers write their own components, which we call \"thorns\" which are connected together by the Cactus
+Cactus allows you to develop code in your language of choice: F77, F90, C, C++ are all supported — developers write their own components, which we call "thorns" which are connected together by the Cactus "flesh".
-\"flesh\".
 Developers and users can take advantage of a selection of existing computational thorns, as well as a growing number of domain specific thorns.

 Cactus runs on a wide range (just about all) architectures and operating systems.
 Cactus is being used as the basis for numerous projects in